bits-and-chains/Ethereum-IoT/README.md

 # Ethereum IoT: Creating a Private Blockchain on a Raspberry Pi

 Background: A blockchain is a digital ledger where immutable transactions take place.
 Blockchains are already used in finance as a way to keep track of transactions.
-Cryptocurrencies like bitcoin is built on top of a blockchain.
+Cryptocurrencies like bitcoin are built on top of a blockchain.

-Since records committed records can't be tampered with or destroyed, many other use cases of the blockchain are being explored.
+Since committed records can't be tampered with or destroyed, many people and research teams are exploring other uses for blockchains.
 In the Internet of Things Space, blockchains can be used to

 * [Create an efficient energy grid](https://www.technologyreview.com/s/604227/blockchain-is-helping-to-build-a-new-kind-of-energy-grid/)